ondrejsevcik/knowledge-base/languages/german.md

 - Add `-er` at the end
 - ⚠️ quite often, the vowel of short adjectives will get an umlaut change
+- As a rough guideline, use a form like `die älteste`, `den ältesten`, … before a noun, and `am ältesten` at the end of a sentence.

 | normal      | comparative | superlative |
 |-------------|-------------|-------------|